mizon/fastech/README.md

 (asdf:load-system :fastech)
 ```

 You may get some errors about library dependence.
-If so, please install required libraries and retry the above command.
+If so, please install the required libraries and retry the above command.

 ## Usage